 Quinnipiac University fosters respect for each individual by honoring the differences inherent among people.
-As an intellectual community of learners and scholars, we recognize and appreciate our common humanity.
-Acknowledging that we live in a pluralistic society, we have a genuine desire to ensure that all members of the Quinnipiac community feel empowered to express their own individuality.
+As an intellectual community of learners and scholars, we recognize and appreciate our shared humanity.
+Acknowledging that we live in a pluralistic society, we have a genuine desire to ensure that all Quinnipiac community members feel empowered to express their own individuality.
 These principles underscore our central mission of teaching and learning and are vital to achieving national prominence and excellence in education.
-They also serve as the foundation for promoting the economic, social and cultural well-being of our community, our nation and beyond.
+They also serve as the foundation for promoting our community’s economic, social and cultural well-being.

-The role of the Department of Cultural and Global Engagement (DCGE) is to engage the campus and surrounding community and to help define, enable and foster an inclusive campus culture that embraces the diversity of identities, ideas and values.
-For more information, please contact the office at 203-582-7987.
+The Department of Cultural and Global Engagement (DCGE) engages the campus and surrounding community.
+We help define, enable and foster an inclusive campus culture that embraces the diversity of identities, ideas and values.

 The Department of Cultural and Global Engagement promotes and sustains multicultural and global education by mentoring and advising students, facilitating transformative cultural experiences, preparing students to be responsible global citizens, and enhancing creative and critical thinking through local and global academic engagement.

 We believe in working in the intersection of internationalization and multicultural education, which provides creative opportunities for faculty, staff and administrators to:

 - Help students understand multiculturalism and social justice in a global context.

-- Broaden attitudes and experiences for students such as study abroad, global service learning and courses with a travel component.
+- Broaden attitudes and experiences for students such as study abroad, global solidarity programs and courses with a travel component.

 - Examine values, attitudes and responsibilities for local/global citizenship.

 - See how power and privilege are shifting the local/global context.

 - Prepare students to cooperate and compete in a multicultural and global workplace.